From flip processes to dynamical systems on graphons: Introduction

 A different line of research looks at stochastic processes on graphs which satisfy abstract properties and studies their projection into the space of graphons.
 This direction was started by Crane~\cite{MR3476622}, who studied exchangeable\footnote{A processes is \emph{exchangeable} if it is invariant under arbitrary relabeling of vertices by finite permutations.
 The concept of exchangeability is connected to graph limits as explained in~\cite{MR2426176,MR2463439}.} stochastic processes on graphs with countably many vertices.
 Roughly speaking, leaving out various regularity conditions, they proved that these correspond to Markov processes in the space of graphons.
 In the follow-up work of Athreya, den Hollander, and R\"ollin~\cite{GraphonValuedStochastic}, more complicated processes on graphs are studied, to which the corresponding graphon processes exhibit diffusive behavior.

 Last, let us draw a connection between our work and \emph{Wormald's differential equation method} (DEM).
-This method was introduced in~\cite{wormald1995differential}, unifying many previous ad-hoc analyses, mostly of randomized algorithms on random graphs.
+This method was introduced in~\cite{wormald1995differential}, unifying many previous ad hoc analyzes, mostly randomized algorithms on random graphs.
 In such a setting one needs to keep track of random numerical parameters (say, the number of matched vertices in some sequential matching algorithm), and there is a heuristic suggesting that these parameters in expectation evolve according to a certain (deterministic) differential equation.
 DEM then gives general conditions which guarantee that with high probability the parameters indeed do follow the evolution predicted by the differential equation.
 In that sense there is a clear similarity to our Transference Theorem (Theorem~\ref{thm:conc_proc}).
-The main difference is that DEM links typical behavior of numerical parameters, whereas Theorem~\ref{thm:conc_proc} links typical behaviour of the entire structure of the evolving graph (described by the language of graphons) to a graphon-valued differential equation.
+The main difference is that DEM links typical behavior of numerical parameters, whereas Theorem~\ref{thm:conc_proc} links the typical behavior of the entire structure of the evolving graph (described by the language of graphons) to a graphon-valued differential equation.